Madeleine Swann: Reception

-Léa Seydoux received positive reviews for her portrayal of Swann.
+Léa Seydoux received positive reviews for her portrayal of Madeleine.
 British Vogue said "the French actor's capable and complex creation was [a] perfect match" for Daniel Craig's Bond.
-Seydoux was nominated for a 2016 Teen Choice Awards in the Choice Movie Actress: Action category for her portrayal of Swann in Spectre.
-Screen Rant called Madeleine Swann the "bravest" Bond girl in the franchise.
+Seydoux was nominated for a 2016 Teen Choice Awards in the Choice Movie Actress: Action category for her portrayal of Madeleine in Spectre.
+ScreenRant called Madeleine Swann the "bravest" Bond girl in the franchise.

-Thomas Lethbridge suggests that Bond's relationship with Swann parallels his earlier romance with Vesper Lynd in Casino Royale: "In both films, Bond seemingly finds himself in a relatively happy relationship, before it all comes crashing down as a result of apparent betrayal."
+Thomas Lethbridge suggests that Bond's relationship with Madeleine parallels his earlier romance with Vesper Lynd in Casino Royale: "In both films, Bond seemingly finds himself in a relatively happy relationship, before it all comes crashing down as a result of apparent betrayal."
 John L. Flynn and Bob Blackwood suggest that Bond's relationship with Swann is a very modern one: "Daniel Craig's interpretation of a more modern 007 may well help dissipate Bond's outmoded, chauvinistic approach to love and relationships, and establish more complicated and thus more realistic relationships with his leading ladies in the new millennium."